hazelcast/fraud-detection-python/README.md

 ## Can I run this demo on my local machine (eg. No Kubernetes)?

-Yes.
-You will need Docker and a machine at least 10 CPU cores and 32GB RAM
+Yes, You will need Docker and a machine at least 10 CPU cores and 32GB RAM

 See step-by-step [instructions here](./run-demo-locally.md)